Skip to content

 }

 The huma.Registry is passed to you and can be used to get schemas or refs for any embedded structs.
 Here is an example, where we want to know if a field was omitted vs. null vs. a value when sent as part of a request body.
-First we start by defininig the custom generic struct:
+First we start by defining the custom generic struct:

 code.go